 Instead of storing hot water, a gas burner or electric element heats water as it flows through a pipe and then delivers that hot water to where it’s needed in the home.

-- Pros: According to the U.S. Department of Energy, a tankless water heater can be 34 percent or more energy efficient than a conventional water heater with tank, cutting utility bills considerably.
+- Pros: According to the U.S. Department of Energy, a tankless water heater can be 34 percent or more energy-efficient than a conventional water heater with a tank, cutting utility bills considerably.
 Tankless water heaters also have a life expectancy of more than 20 years, take up less space and can provide immediate hot water (no waiting for the water to warm up).

 Ask How Much Hot Water You Need to Determine Best Water Heater Size